-Learn How To Make Roast Chicken Bone Broth
+How To Make Chicken Bone Broth for Pennies a Jar

-In my last blog post, I shared with you how I love to make a Simple Roast Chicken.
-And now, here I share with you how I make Roast Chicken Bone Broth for pennies a jar with the leftover chicken bones and carcass…and a secret ingredient!!
-Or what I like to call the pièce de résistance…otherwise known as chicken feet!!
+I love to make a Simple Roast Chicken.
+And now, I’m sharing how I make Chicken Bone Broth.
+And for pennies a jar!
+How?
+By simply using the leftover chicken bones and carcass.
+And a secret ingredient!
+Or what I like to call the pièce de résistance–Otherwise known as chicken feet!
 Adding these little gems will make the most gelatinous chicken bone broth.

 The Home Cook’s Arsenal of Flavor

 I like to make bone broth because it makes me feel virtuous.
 I basically make use of scraps that many cooks might otherwise throw out.
 But by harnessing the last bit of goodness from bits and bobs around my kitchen, I can create a delicious broth that is rich in nourishing minerals and gelatin.

 Chicken Bone Broth is extremely versatile.
 It can be enjoyed simply by itself or as a base for tasty soups, stews, gravies, and sauces.
 It’s actually quite amazing when you think about it.
 Nothing more than scraps that virtually can serve as the backbone of a home cook’s arsenal of flavor.

 Although I am providing a “recipe” for this bone broth, this really is the sort of thing for which there isn’t a specific hard and fast recipe.
 There is a lot of flexibility when it comes to making bone broths of any variety.
 As to Chicken Bone Broth – How many chicken carcasses you use, and what chicken scraps you throw into your stock pot, can be a bit variable.
 So by all means, customize this recipe and make it your own.

 The Secret to a Rich and Flavorful Broth